Byzantine senate: Decline

 The senate's power was gradually reduced over the course of history, although it still existed into the 13th century.
 From the seventh century on, it could be said that it was less of an institution than a class of dignitaries, as many of its remaining powers as a body were removed under legal reforms by the emperors Basil I and Leo VI.

 The senate itself retained considerable prestige, especially in the 11th century when the "court party" came to power following the death of Basil II.
 With the final triumph of the military faction on the accession of Alexios I Komnenos, the senate began to fade into irrelevance and the title of senator could be bought from the emperor.
 In 1197 the senate was assembled—along with the clergy and guildsmen of the capital—to approve a special tax, the Alamanikon.
 The senators refused to be assessed for the tax, as it was contrary to custom, and the emperor was forced to tax the provinces and exempt the capital.
 The senate's last known act was to elect Nikolaos Kanabos as emperor in opposition to Isaac II and Alexius IV during the Fourth Crusade.
-Under the Palaeologus dynasty the title of senator survived for a time, but in the crises of the mid 14th century the ancient office finally vanished for good.
+Under the Palaeologus dynasty the title of senator survived for a time, but in the crises of the mid 14th century the ancient office, said to have been founded 2,000 years prior by the first Roman leader, Romulus, finally vanished for good.